weyoume/weauthjs/README.md

 });
 ```
 Parameters:
-- __voter__: The Ezira username of the current user.
+- __voter__: The protocol username of the current user.
-- __author__: The Ezira username of the author of the post or comment.
+- __author__: The protocol username of the author of the post or comment.
 - __permlink__: The link to the post or comment on which to vote.
 This is the portion of the URL after the last "/".
-For example the "permlink" for this post: https://alpha.ezira.io/steem/@ned/announcing-smart-media-tokens-smts would be "announcing-smart-media-tokens-smts".
+For example the "permlink" for this post: https://alpha.weyoume.io/steem/@ned/announcing-smart-media-tokens-smts would be "announcing-smart-media-tokens-smts".
 - __weight__: The weight of the vote.
 10000 equale a 100% vote.
 - __callback__: A function that is called once the vote is submitted and included in a block.
 If successful the "res" variable will be a JSON object containing the details of the block and the vote operation.